grad-caucus/grad-caucus.github.io/index.md

 The GRAD Caucus is co-chaired by Rep. Mike Doyle (PA-18), Rep. Gus Bilirakis (FL-12), Rep. Zoe Lofgren (CA-19), and Rep. Stephanie Bice (OK-5).

+## News & Updates
+Curious about what the GRAD Caucus has been up to recently or see announcements of upcoming events?
+[Read about caucus news and updates here.](news-and-updates.md)

 ## Launch Event
 The GRAD Caucus Launch Event will be on July 13, 2022 from 3-5pm at Banquet Room 2060 of the Rayburn House Office Building on the Hill and will feature short remarks from our co-chairs and graduate leaders followed by a catered reception.
 For more information, [see here](launch-event.md).

 ## A Call to Action
 Whether you are a Congressional Representative looking to join the caucus or a graduate student interesting in how you can support the caucus, we can use your help.
 For more information on how to get involved and make an impact, [see here](how-to-get-involved.md).
+You can also keep up to date with our activities by [joining our mailing list](https://mailman.mit.edu/mailman/listinfo/grad-caucus-updates).

 ## Current Members
 Members are actively joining.
 Full an up-to-date roster, [see here](roster.md).